 Mr. Morrow began his career at the Bank of Canada in 1992 and has worked in a number of different areas related to monetary policy and the Bank’s financial market activities.
-In 2006, he was seconded for one year to the Fiscal Policy Branch of the Department of Finance, working as a Senior Adviser to the Assistant Deputy Minister.
-In 2010, Mr. Morrow became Managing Director of the Bank’s Funds Management and Banking Department, a position he held until his appointment as Managing Director of FSD.
+In 2010, Mr. Morrow became Managing Director of the Bank’s Funds Management and Banking Department, a position he held until his appointment as Managing Director of the Financial Stability Department in 2013.

-Born in Thunder Bay, Ontario, Mr. Morrow received an honours bachelor of arts degree in economics, with a minor in mathematics, from the University of Waterloo in 1991.
-He received a master’s degree in economics from Queen’s University in 1992.
+Born in Thunder Bay, Ontario, Mr. Morrow received an honours bachelor of arts degree in economics, with a minor in mathematics, from the University of Waterloo.
+He also holds a master’s degree in economics from Queen’s University.

 Harold Gallagher, Wade McMahon and Ron Morrow examine the various sources of cyber attacks and their potential for systemic risk.
 Against this background, the report highlights efforts being made to protect against cyber-security threats, including individual and collective actions by financial institutions and financial market infrastructures, as well as initiatives by international organizations, regulatory authorities and governments.
 The authors then describe the coordination, under the Joint Operational Resilience Management program, of private and public sector actions in Canada for managing and testing capabilities during severe operational events such as cyber attacks.